Business partnering: Internal business partnering

-Examples

-Joint selling is an example of operative partnering activity.
+External business partnering

+The advantages of partnering with suppliers have been emphasised, for example Carlisle and Parker refer to partnering with suppliers.
+In the construction field, construction partnering reflects the principles of business partnering with suppliers and subcontractors.
 Account intelligence sharing reselling or "value chain integration" (Child, Faulkner, 1998) are examples of tactical partnering initiatives.
 Joint product development is a typical strategic partnering activity.
 Partnering agreements are commonly used in the different kind of partnerships.

-One example is the strategic partnering arrangement in the aviation sector which was put together by the UK Ministry of Defence and AgustaWestland.
-Both partners share an agreed common objective to improve helicopter services and support to the front line.
-The MOD also wishes to provide the best value for money to the taxpayer while AgustaWestland seeks to provide the best returns to its shareholders via a stable, long-term income stream.
+Partnering requires all partners to transform their businesses in terms of relationships, behaviours, processes, communications and leadership.
+Neither participant can succeed without the other so the recommended approach is to implement the transformation as a joint activity wherever possible.